austinzheng/Cormorant/README.md

 [![Build Status](https://travis-ci.org/austinzheng/Lambdatron.svg?branch=master)](https://travis-ci.org/austinzheng/Lambdatron)

-*Build is failing because xctool doesn't work properly with Xcode 7, not because of the project itself.
-Sigh.*

 An interpreter for a dialect of [Clojure](http://clojure.org/), implemented in Swift.
 The interpreter endeavors to match Clojure's behavior as closely as possible.
 The eventual goal is a library that can be used independently of the REPL front-end.